DrUzair/BDT/spark/spark_lab2.md

 [Top](#top)
 ## PIG Scripts <a name='PIG'></a>
-10. Create lab10.split-log.pig script which splits the log file into 3 based on http status codes.
+10. Create **split_log.pig** script which splits the log file into 3 based on http status codes.
     - ![log_split script](log_split.png)
     - Pay particular attention to how the log file is loaded as log file and stored in csv format.
     - [CSVExcelStorage](https://pig.apache.org/docs/latest/api/org/apache/pig/piggybank/storage/CSVExcelStorage.html): CSV loading and storing with support for multi-line fields, and escaping of delimiters and double quotes within fields; uses CSV conventions of Excel 2007.